-As a guest conductor, Mr. Butterman made his debut with the Cleveland Orchestra in the spring of 2012, and was immediately reengaged for two concerts the following season.
-Other recent engagements include appearances with the Detroit Symphony, Houston Symphony, Colorado Symphony, Oregon Symphony, Kansas City Symphony, Hartford Symphony, San Antonio Symphony, Syracuse Symphony, New Mexico Symphony, California Symphony, Louisiana Philharmonic, Spokane Symphony, El Paso Symphony, Santa Fe Symphony, Mobile Symphony, Peoria Symphony, Winston-Salem Symphony, Pensacola Opera and Asheville Lyric Opera.
+As a guest conductor, Mr. Butterman makes his debut with both the Philadelphia Orchestra and the National Symphony Orchestra in the 15-16 season.
+His recent appearance with the Cleveland Orchestra resulted in an immediate return engagement for the following season.
+Other recent appearances include performances with the Detroit Symphony, Houston Symphony, Colorado Symphony, Oregon Symphony, Phoenix Symphony, Kansas City Symphony, Colorado Music Festival Orchestra, Charleston Symphony, Hartford Symphony, San Antonio Symphony, Syracuse Symphony, New Mexico Symphony, Santa Fe Symphony, California Symphony, Louisiana Philharmonic, Spokane Symphony, El Paso Symphony, Mobile Symphony, Winston-Salem Symphony, Pensacola Opera, Asheville Lyric Opera and Canadaís Victoria Symphony.
 Summer appearances include Tanglewood, the Bravo!
-Vail Valley Music Festival in Colorado and the Wintergreen Music Festival in Virginia.
-In the 13-14 season, he will make his debut with the Charleston Symphony.
+Vail Valley Music Festival and the Wintergreen Music Festival in Virginia.

-From 2000 to 2007, Mr. Butterman held the post of Associate Conductor for the Jacksonville Symphony in Florida.
-For six seasons, he also served as Music Director of Opera Southwest in Albuquerque, NM.
-Prior to joining the Jacksonville Symphony, Mr. Butterman was Director of Orchestral Studies at the LSU School of Music for five years, and was Principal Conductor of the LSU Opera Theater.
+For six seasons, Mr. Butterman served as Music Director of Opera Southwest in Albuquerque, NM.
+During much of that time, he was also Director of Orchestral Studies at the LSU School of Music and was Principal Conductor of the LSU Opera Theater.
 Previously, he held the post of Associate Conductor of the Columbus Pro Musica Orchestra, and served as Music Director of the Chamber Opera, Studio Opera, and Opera Workshop at the Indiana University School of Music.
 For two seasons, he was also the Associate Music Director of the Ohio Light Opera, conducting over 35 performances each summer.

 "The musical direction, by Michael Butterman, is loving - an embrace of Bernstein's neglected score."